-Koppel S. Pinson (1904-1961), a professor at Queens College of the City University of New York, was a historian who specialized on the origins of German nationalism.
-At the end of the Second World War, Professor Pinson joined the U.S. Army, and actively participated in the efforts to help Jewish survivors of the Holocaust living in Displaced Person's camps across Germany, organized by the American Joint Distribution Committee and the United Nations Relief and Rehabilitation Administration (UNRRA).
+Koppel S. Pinson (Postawy, Russian Empire, present day Belarus, 1904 – NY, 1961), a professor at Queens College of the City University of New York, was a historian who specialized on the origins of German nationalism.
+He studied at the University of Pennsylvania and at Columbia University, and taught at the New School for Social Research, and at Queens College of the City University of New York from 1937 until his death.
+At the end of the Second World War, Professor Pinson joined the U.S. Army, and actively participated in the efforts to help Jewish survivors of the Holocaust living across Europe in Displaced Person’s camps managed by the American Jewish Joint Distribution Committee (JDC) and the United Nations Relief and Rehabilitation Administration (UNRRA).

 Between 1945 and 1946, Koppel Pinson left New York City and lived in Germany, working in Offenbach, near Frankfurt am Main.
 There, under the command of Colonel Seymour J. Pomrenze, he was charged with sorting through the millions of Jewish books, in Hebrew, English, and other languages, that had been looted by the Nazis during their occupation of Germany and had been gathered in the “Offenbach Archival Depot.”